Stellar-Weave/stellarweave-client/CONTRIBUTING.md

 ## I Want To Contribute

-> ### Legal Notice
-> When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.

 ### Reporting Bugs

 > You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
 Check our [Security Policy](https://github.com/Stellar-Weave/stellarweave-client/security/policy) for information.